 - This school understands the importance of medication being taken and care received as detailed in the pupil's IHP. - This school will make sure that there are several members of staff who have been trained to administer the medication and meet the care needs of an individual child.
 This school will ensure there are sufficient members of staff trained to cover any absences, staff turnover and other contingencies.
 The school's governing body has made sure that there is the appropriate level of insurance and liability cover in place. - This school will not give medication to a child under 16 without a parent's written consent except in exceptional circumstances.
-Medication may only be administered if prescribed by a healthcare professional.
-Medicines bought 'over the counter' may not be administered, except for a single dose of travel sickness medication required for the return journey of an educational visit and then only upon the explicit written consent of the parent.
-Parents may be permitted to come into school during school hours to administer a single dose of analgesic and/or antipyretic medicine such as paracetamol or ibuprofen if they feel it is necessary. - Medicines will only be administered at school when it would be detrimental to the pupil's health not to do so and where it is not clinically possible to arrange doses to be taken solely outside of school hours.

-- When administering medication, for example prescribed pain relief or antibiotics, this school will check the maximum dosage and when the previous dose was given.
+All medication, including bought 'over the counter' maybe administered upon the explicit written consent of the parent. - Medicines will only be administered at school when it would be detrimental to the pupil's health not to do so and where it is not clinically possible to arrange doses to be taken solely outside of school hours. - When administering medication, for example pain relief or antibiotics, this school will check the maximum dosage and when the previous dose was given.
 Parents will be informed. - Children at this school will not administer their own medication, unless they have received appropriate training and it is the wish of the pupil and their parent.
 This will be recorded on their IHP.
 A member of staff must be present to supervise and be prepared to intervene if necessary to ensure the child's health and safety are not compromised.
-Whilst pupils will be encouraged to keep themselves healthy, and self-care is to be promoted, this school recognises that some pupil's needs may be complex and some medical conditions can be fatal if not managed well. - If a pupil refuses to take their medication or carry out a necessary procedure, staff should not force them to do so, but follow the procedure agreed in the IHP.
+Whilst pupils will be encouraged to keep themselves healthy, and selfcare is to be promoted, this school recognises that some pupil's needs may be complex and some medical conditions can be fatal if not managed well.

+- If a pupil refuses to take their medication or carry out a necessary procedure, staff should not force them to do so, but follow the procedure agreed in the IHP.
 Parents will be informed. - This school will make sure that a trained member of staff is available to accompany a pupil with a medical condition on an off-site educational visit and the needs of the pupil, associated risks and how these are to be managed will be included in the risk assessment for the visit. - Parents at this school understand that they should let the school know immediately if their child's needs change and provide enough information to ensure their needs are met.